-The Nature of Lean Manufacturing
+What is the Nature of Lean Manufacturing?

 The concept of Lean Manufacturing is a continuation of the mass production system, known in the twenties as the ‘conveyor belt’ of automotive manufacturer Ford.
 Taiichi Ohno and Eiji Toyoda, two employees of the automotive manufacturer Toyota in Japan, developed Lean Manufacturing after the Second World War.
 Lean Manufacturing became known worldwide thanks to the best seller “The machine that changed the world”, in which the aspects leading to the success of the Toyota production system are described.
 In the eighties Lean Manufacturing also got a basis in America.
 This was partly caused by the co-operation between Toyota and General Motors, who build a factory together.
 It lasted until end of the eighties, beginning of the nineties before American companies also wanted to be so-called ‘Lean Manufacturers’.

 What Does ‘Lean’ Mean?

 Lean gives the idea of skinny or slim.
 The word skinny has a negative connotation for a lot of people.
 There can also be a positive interpretation: ‘free of burden, healthy, a lot of freedom of movement, muscles, etc.’ With this specific vision in mind, people went looking for techniques that would allow a production system to function faster, cheaper, and better.
 Lean Manufacturing is distinguished by: a minimum changeover time, Just-In-Time (JIT) production, KanBan systems, a minimum of supplies and last but not least a “zero waste” attitude with each employee.